MUSIC HALL FAIR PARK

 One mother commented:

-UTD Callier guides the hearing assist programs for many of the area school systems—including DISD.
-The success of the test based on the responses of the children who experienced the performance and their parents was one of the first steps in realizing just how significant the Hear Us Now™ breakthrough could be.
+UTD Callier guides the hearing-assist programs for many area school systems, including DISD.
+The test's success based on the responses of the children who experienced the performance and their parents was one of the first steps in realizing just how significant the Hear Us Now breakthrough could be.

-Hear Us Now™ wanted to find out if this system could be used effectively in an auditorium setting.
-So, the next substantial test was with a group of college graduate audiology students for a performance of Little Mermaid using the first six sections of the balcony at Dallas’ Music Hall at Fair Park optimized with a transmitter on the same frequency as the school’s classroom system.
+Hear Us Now wanted to determine if this system could be used effectively in an auditorium setting.
+So, the following substantial test was with a group of college graduate audiology students for a performance of The Little Mermaid using the first six sections of the balcony at Dallas’ Music Hall at Fair Park optimized with a transmitter on the same frequency as the school’s classroom system.

-Hear Us Now™ is working to bridge the gap between the theatre / auditoria / worship center technology and the hearing-assist technology.
-They have a mission to create better experiences for the hearing impaired than what is currently available in venues for the arts, sports, events and worship—at price points and with multiple protocols such as headset, T-Loop, Streamer, and FM that make it easy for venues to offer the improved experience to virtually all of their guests.
+Hear Us Now is working to bridge the gap between the theatre/auditoria/worship center technology and the hearing-assist technology.
+They have a mission to create better experiences for the hearing impaired than what is currently available in venues for the arts, sports, events, and worship—at price points and with multiple protocols such as headset, T-Loop, Streamer, and FM that make it easy for venues to offer the improved experience to virtually all of their guests.

-Remember Bud Porter, who had to simply respond to visual cues?
-After experiencing the Hear Us Now™ solution, he shared this:
+Remember Bud Porter, who had to respond to visual cues?
+After experiencing the Hear Us Now solution, he shared this:

 And Ralph Caprio wrote: